DHI/MIKE.FEWSAdaptor/README.md

 The MIKE FEWS adaptor consist of a set of components for supporting integration of the MIKE models into the FEWS system.

 The adaptor is currently designed and tested for supporting MIKE Hydro River models and the MIKE 1D engine.
 Integration of MIKE+ and MIKE 11 models is also possible.
 It can also be used as a starting point for integration of other MIKE models into FEWS.
+MIKE 2D engine supports loading of the 2D unstructurized mesh from MIKE 2D result file DFSu into the NetCDF following UGRID Conventions.
+Such file can be imported to FEWS.
 ## Disclaimer
 The MIKE FEWS adaptor is provided as is.
 Issues and questions can be posted here on GitHub.
 Any support from DHI can be provided on a consultancy basis, i.e. it is not included in an SMA/subscription.
+2D adaptor use Microsoft.Research.Science.Data lib.

 ## Background
 A MIKE Hydro River setup consist of several files.
 In the FEWS environment, the following steps